-Our latest beta build can be found on HockeyApp.
+Our latest beta build can be downloaded from AppCenter, see details below.

-Join our Discord channel here to meet other players and the dev team.
+Join our Discord server here to meet other players and the dev team.
+We can also help you there if you are running into any issues installing the game.

 Installing the game

-- Right-click on “Add-AppDevPackage.ps1” and choose “Run with PowerShell” (See troubleshooting below if you don’t see that option)
+- Double-click the downloaded .appxbundle file to install the game.
+Or Right-click on “Add-AppDevPackage.ps1” and choose “Run with PowerShell” if your are on an older version of Windows 10.
+See troubleshooting below if you don’t see that option.

 - If you haven’t set the PS execution policy previously, it will prompt you to change it.
 Go ahead and accept the change.